 If you work in the public sector there’s a good chance you’ve already felt the sting of the recent reforms which have left independent workers at the likes of the NHS and BBC up in arms at their treatment.

-Unfortunately, there’s a very good chance that the same reforms will roll out to the private sector by April 2020 at the latest, after an upcoming consultation due to be released this year.
+Unfortunately, there’s a very good chance that the same reforms will roll out to the private sector in the near future, after an upcoming consultation due to be released this year.
 Given how prevalent the legislation is likely to become, it’s important that contractors make sure they know as much as possible.

 So, what is IR35?
 In the simplest of terms, the legislation is designed to clamp down on the use of Personal Service Companies by individuals who would ordinarily be classed as ‘employees’ according to their work practices.

-Any contractors who do not meet HMRC’s definition of ‘self-employment’ are classed as being ‘disguised employees’ and ‘Inside IR35’, resulting in increased tax and N.I. liabilities.
-If HMRC do not recognise a contractor as ‘self-employed’ from a taxation perspective they will simply be taxed in the same way as any permanent employee would.
+Any contractors who do not meet HMRC’s definition of ‘self-employment’ are likely to be classed as being ‘disguised employees’ and ‘Inside IR35’, resulting in increased tax and N.I. liabilities.
+If HMRC do not recognise a contractor as ‘self-employed’ from a taxation perspective there is a very good chance they will be taxed in the same way as any permanent employee would.